thisismygitrepo/crocodile/README.md

      >> path[2:-1]  # even slicing!
         P("meta/images/file3.ext")
      ```
-     This and much much more, is only on top of the indesipensible `pathlib.Path` functionalities.
+     This and much more, is only on top of the indespensible `pathlib.Path` functionalities.

    * Some other classes that make honorable mention here are `Read` and `Save` classes.
 Together with `P`, they provide comprehensible support for file management.
 Life cannot get easier with those.
 Every class inherits attributes that allow saving and reloading in one line.